jfmyers/PlatePHP/ReadMe.md

 I'm looking for contributors to help expand the capabilities of Plate PHP.
 Feel free to fork it and send a pull.
 Any feedback and ideas are welcome!

+If you decide to take a look under the under and contribute, the following file structure is used:

+--Plate Directory
+	|
+	- src
+		|
+		- collectionEngine
+		|
+		- config
+		|
+		_ databaseEngine
+		|
+		- modelEngine
+			|
+			_ classes
+			|
+			_ interfaces
+		|
+		-utilities
+	|
+	- plugins

+Naming Convetions:
+	Folders: 		camelCase
+	FileNames: 		CamelCase
+	Classes: 		CamelCase
+	Methods: 		camelCase
+	Properties: 		camelCase